 AKT: Is this exciting for you or is it a nightmare?
 When something like that happens?

 The Leisure Seeker poster at Cinemas 1, 2 & 3 in New York Photo: Anne-Katrin Titze

 PV: Such threatening weather we don't know in Europe.

 AKT: If you're filming in Como you don't worry about hurricanes.
 In your films the whereabouts are so important.
 Como taking the place of Connecticut in Human Capital.

 PV: Yeah, that's my Connecticut.

 Read what Paolo Virzì had to say on his stars Donald Sutherland and Helen Mirren and looking for the right feeling and landscape in The Leisure Seeker.

-The Leisure Seeker opens in the US on March 9 and in the UK on May 4.
+The Leisure Seeker opens in the UK on April 20.